Transforming how scientists apply for licences in the UK - Live phase

 In total we carried out over 270 research sessions as we designed, tested and iterated the new features before making them live.

-Together with the regulator we agreed a communication strategy to keep licence holders informed of changes to the system.
+Together with the regulator, we agreed a communication strategy to keep licence holders informed of changes to the system.
 This included weekly emails and presenting at industry conferences.

 Iterating on existing designs